The Nightmare of Sigil

 Black Market and Bones

 Sigil is home to one of the darker, more intriguing methods of casting spells on oneself.
-Using intricately crafted bone charms, made from untainted bone of an outsider, some spells are able to be imbued into the shards for use later.
+Using intricately crafted bone charms, made from the bones of one pure of sin, some spells are able to be imbued into the shards for use later.
 While potions are consumed, they can be a hassle to carry around and maintain and take precious time when in need.
 Bone charms are always kept on hand…and arguably are quite fashionable.

 Bone charms are something of contraband, but if you look hard enough you'll find shops that have a few in stock.
 The infamous Black Market is impossible to contain in Sigil, both due to its economy and its ability to relocate and hide so efficiently.
 Bone Charms are superb objects to sell among the black markets, so they're very frequently available.